Computational-Ethnography-Lab/Computational-Ethnography-Lab.io/README.md

 ## What is Computational Ethnography?

-Computational ethnography integrates computational techniques with the analysis of in-depth human data such as field observations and interviews.
-This hybrid method combines ethnography’s focus on meaning, context, and lived behavior with tools like natural language processing, machine learning, and visualization to support larger samples, identify patterns, validate typologies, and increase reproducibility.
+Computational ethnography integrates computational techniques with the analysis of in-depth human data such as ethnographic field observations and interviews.
+This hybrid method combines ethnography’s focus on meaning, context, and  real-world behavior with tools like natural language processing, machine learning, and data visualization to support larger studies, identify patterns, validate typologies, and increase the reproducibility of claims.
 These tools extend rather than replace ethnographic interpretation and can benefit projects across scientific and applied contexts when used transparently (Abramson & Dohan 2015; Abramson et al. 2018).

 ## The Computational Ethnography Lab (CEL)